bensutherland/simple_pop_stats/README.md

 `genepop_to_rubias(data = obj, sample_type = "reference")`
 This will use the datatype variable to determine SNP / microsat and run a conversion to produce a rubias output.

-If you are generating a microsat genepop to rubias, then you need a conversion table specified.
+If you are generating a microsat genepop to rubias, then you need a conversion table specified, saved with the name `00_archive/<sp>StockCodes_microsat.txt`.
 This will be in the format:
 ```
 collection\t repunit
 Bella_Coola\t CC